-Christopher Plummer, who was born in Toronto and grew up outside Montréal in Senneville, Quebec, has finally won his first Oscar — Best Supporting Actor for "Beginners."
+Christopher Plummer, who was born in Toronto and grew up outside Montréal in Senneville, Quebec, has finally won his first Oscar — Best Supporting Actor for Beginners.

 Plummer made it a clean sweep for the year, winning a Golden Globe and the Independent Spirit Award for the role.
 He has won two Emmys, two Tonys, and a Genie.